 Specific building-related illnesses are those illnesses for which a link between building-related exposure and illness is proved.
 Examples include

 In nonindustrial buildings, humidifier fever occurs as a consequence of humidifiers or other types of ventilation units serving as a reservoir for the growth of bacteria or fungi and as a method of aerosolizing these contaminants.
+Humidifier fever is a type of inhalational fever.
 People with humidifier fever have a low-grade fever, malaise, cough, and shortness of breath.
 Improvement that occurs when exposure stops (for example, after a weekend away from the building) is often an indication of the cause.
 The condition starts abruptly and usually lasts a few days.
 Symptoms may be absent or subtle.
 Clusters of cases are common.
-Disease can occur after initial exposure.
-Acute episodes do not generally require treatment apart from removal from the contaminated environment and drugs to reduce the fever.
-If symptoms persist, testing may be required to determine if infection or another condition is causing symptoms.
-Sampling to detect airborne organisms can be costly and time consuming but is necessary in some cases to document the source of contaminated air.
-Inhalational fevers are usually prevented by good maintenance of ventilation systems.
+The disorder can occur when the person is first exposed.

 The term sick building syndrome has been used to refer to illnesses that occur in clusters within a building.
 The symptoms are often very general and may include the following:

 Some building-related factors, including higher building temperature, higher humidity, and poor ventilation, typically with a failure to incorporate sufficient fresh air from outdoors, appear to account for symptoms in some instances.
 Women, people with allergies, people who have increased sensitivity to body sensations or worry about the meaning of symptoms, and some people with anxiety or depression are more likely to experience building-related symptoms.

-No specific clinical tests can be used to diagnose a building-related illness.
+No specific clinical tests can be used to diagnose a nonspecific building-related illness.
 Testing the air quality of the building and finding high rates of symptoms among the building occupants can allow doctors to surmise that building-related factors may be causing the problems.

-Last full review/revision April 2008 by Lee S. Newman, MD, MA
+Last full review/revision January 2015 by Lee S. Newman, MD, MA